rust-lang/nomicon/src/atomics/seqcst.md

 ```

 A happens-before, but does not strongly happen-before, C — and anything
-sequenced after C will have the same treatment (unless more synchronization is
+sequenced-after C will have the same treatment (unless more synchronization is
 used).
 This means that C is actually allowed to _precede_ A in _S_, despite
 conceptually occuring after it.
-However, anything sequenced before A, because
+However, anything sequenced-before A, because
 there is at least one sequence on either side of the synchronization, will
 strongly happen-before C.